CTOFriendly/terraform-aws-qdrant/README.md

 ## Qdrant Terraform Module

-Terraform module to deploy Qdrant on EC2 AWS.
-Development usage only(for now).
+Terraform module to deploy QDrant vector DB on EC2 AWS.
+For development usage only(for now).

 ## Usage